Vikaass-08/deal-maker/README.md

 - It is a premier backend solution dedicated to optimizing the document signing process for lenders and borrowers.
 - There are 2 kinds of user (BORROWER, LENDER).
-- Lender can create and make changes in the documents (Before Siging), accept document signing request from a borrower.
+- Lender can create and make changes in the documents (Before Signing), accept document signing request from a borrower.
-- Borrowers can apply for document Signing for any lenders, once accepted then the siging process takes place.
+- Borrowers can apply for document Signing for any lenders, once accepted then the signing process takes place.

 ## Environment Variables